CSV & JSON Transform Pipelines

 2.5 Integrating Schema Validation

 Attach a validation layer that runs concurrently with transformation.
 Use lightweight schema definitions to filter malformed records without halting the pipeline.
-See Implementing a Worker-Based Data Validation Engine for exact validation routing and error aggregation patterns.

-// validation.worker.js (Concurrent schema check)
+// validation.worker.js

 function validateRecord(record) {

-const isValid = schema.required.every(key => record[key] !== undefined);
+const hasRequired = schema.required.every(key => record[key] !== undefined && record[key] !== '');

-return isValid && typeMatches;
+return hasRequired && typesMatch;

 }